immcantation/dowser/docs/topics/calcRF.md

 tree_2
 :   A `phylo` object

+nproc
+:   Number of cores to use for calculations.

 Value
 -------------------

-The input clones tibble with an additional column for the bootstrap replicate trees.
+The RF cluster value for the two input trees.